rrc-tadebayo/hack1-group5-comp2230/PROJECT_DOCUMENTATION.md

 ### Aniken:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for the table, also added an image.

 ### Dorothy: